openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 Due to the lack of a formal standard it is impossible to make a claim of compliance to the protocol.
 However, CORE-V-MCU’s QSPI interface is known to work with the Micron N25Q256A Serial NOR Flash Memory and *should* work with a large set of QSPI and SPI devices.

+The uDMA QSPI controller is actually a JEDEC SPI NOR Flash controller.

 Features
 --------
 - Supports both standard SPI and quad SPI mode.
 The default mode of operation is standard SPI mode.